 - Disruptive behaviors in the home or school

-- To do so, Family Solutions staff are available to respond within 24-hours to offer crisis counseling, stabilization and assessment.
-A family conference helps to develop an individualized plan of action that includes:
+- To do so, our staff is available to respond within 24-hours to offer crisis counseling, stabilization and assessment.

 - You must reside in Nassau County.

 - You must want to resolve the conflict within your family and be willing to use the assistance offered.